-All graduate courses are blocked for registration until you receive permission for them (this permission is known as a "stamp," which you obtain from the CGS.
-If you've been stamped for something it means that you've been given electronic permission to enroll.
+When you are ready to enroll each semester, you should check Testudo to ensure that there are no holds on your account that may block you from registration.
+You should then email the CGS with your chosen courses, as all graduate courses are blocked for registration until you receive permission for them (this permission is known as a "stamp," so if you've been stamped for something it means that you've been given electronic permission to enroll).
 Stamps are limited and based on seat number.
-If you've been stamped for a course and decide not to take it, please notify the graduate coordinator immediately so somebody else can be given a stamp.
+If you've been stamped for a course and decide not to take it, please notify the CGS immediately so somebody else can be given a stamp.
 You can add and drop courses without penalty, provided your overall credit hours don't change, through the first ten days of the spring semester.
 All PhD students who have advanced to candidacy will be automatically signed up for their 899 dissertation credits by the Registrar's Office.
 If you have any questions or concerns during enrollment, please contact the CGS.

 If you are taking a course in another department, you need to get stamped by them to take it (please reach out to the DGS or CGS in those departments for more information on how to get those stamps).
-Once the CGS "stamps" your course selections, you can register for classes via Testudo.